 Real estate investments in Israel create both a passive and active income for the investor.
 If the investor chooses to rent out his or her property, they may collect rent money, as well as reap the benefits of the steadily rising value of their property.
 Given the nature of the real estate market in Israel, this kind of investment provides both stability and relatively high capital gains.

 Many people fear making an investment while the market is down, but low prices shouldn’t deter.
 The right investment will be profitable at any time.
 Of course, an economic crisis holds greater risks, but it also holds greater opportunities for profit than other times.
 In Israel, recent years have brought about many changes: new railways, roads, infrastructure, schools and many military headquarters moving to the southern part of the country mean many great opportunities for wise investors.
 A small property in the periphery of Israel will usually mean higher yields from rent, while at the same time, investment in Israel real estate in one of the major cities is still a good, reliable and more secure option.

 So how does one choose the location of their Israel real estate investment or whether to do so in Israel or some other country altogether?
 The most important advice is to research and thoroughly check all the options including any Israeli laws that may need to be adhered to.
 Independently investing in real estate requires knowledge, understanding and information.
 Many people opt out of investing in this field although they have the required capital, just because they lack the necessary knowledge; they know they are missing out on golden opportunities.
 This article aims to highlight a few of the important things one must consider regarding real estate investments in Israel.

-Before beginning the search for the perfect investment, it’s important to plan and define the details of the investment, including the following subjects:
+Before beginning the search for the perfect property in Israel, it’s important to plan and define the details of the investment, including the following subjects: